haochend413/Auto_Weed_IP/README.md

 - segmentation : use seg with -i flag
   `./awd seg -i path_to_the_images_folder`

-- classification : use seg with -i flag
+- classification : use cls with -i flag
   `./awd cls -i path_to_the_images_folder`